JuliaStats/Klara.jl/doc/sphinx/source/user_guide/intro.rst

   a flexible manner.

 * *Wide range of Monte Carlo samplers*.
-A range of MCMC samplers is available, including accept-reject and slice sampling, variations of the Metropolis-Hastings algorithm, No-U-Turn (NUTS) sampling, geometric MCMC schemes, such as Riemann manifold Langevin and Hamiltonian Monte Carlo.
-Adaptive samplers, such as random adaptive Metropolis, and empirical tuning are included in *Lora* as alternative means to expedite convergence.
+A range of MCMC samplers is available, including accept-reject and slice sampling, Metropolis-Hastings algorithm, No-U-Turn (NUTS) sampling, and geometric MCMC schemes, such as Riemann manifold Langevin and Hamiltonian Monte Carlo.
+Adaptive samplers and empirical tuning are included in *Lora* as a means to faster convergence.
 It is noted that most of these samplers need to be ported from the older version of Lora, which is work in progress.

 * *MCMC summary statistics and convergence diagnostics*.
 Main routines for computing the effective sampling size and integrated autocorrelation time have been coded, while there is a roadmap to provide more convergence diagnostics tools